casualdoto/casualdoto.github.io/index.md

 </div>

 <div class="lang-content lang-en" style="text-align: justify; margin-bottom: 25px;">
-  <b>As part of university practice</b>, a project for tracking currency exchange rates using microservice architecture was developed.
+  <b>As part of university practice</b>, a project for tracking currency exchange rates was developed.
 As a result of the work, a fully functional service was created for monitoring Central Bank of Russia currency rates and cryptocurrencies (Binance API) with a web interface and Telegram bot.<br><br>

   <b>Key technologies:</b>
   <ul style="margin:0 0 15px 24px; padding:0;">